-You must submit a job offer letter from an eligible B.C. employer.
-The job offer must be valid at the time of application.
+You must submit a signed job offer letter from an eligible B.C. employer.

 The job offer letter must show that the offered position is:

 - for an occupation that is eligible under the stream you selected; - for full-time employment; - signed and dated by a B.C. employee, or owner, of the company who is authorized to hire employees; - signed and dated by you confirming that you accept the job offer; - for a job in B.C.; and - indeterminate.